Defi-Time/skjl.me/README.md

 ## Skjlme Project

-SKJLme is a time booking calendar application built on top of [Defi.time](https://github.com/Defi-Time) protocol.
+SKJLme is a time booking calendar application built on top of [Defi.time](https://github.com/Defi-Time) protocol on top of [Solana Blockchain](https://solana.com/).
 The SKJLme project will be present on [Ignition Hackathon](https://solana.com/ignition) by Solana.

 Please visit us on [project twitter](https://twitter.com/skjlme).